pranaymanocha/PerceptualAudio/README.md

 More information on the JND framework can be found in the paper[here](link).
 The text files in the subfolder *dataset* contain information about human perceptual judgments.
 This sets up the dataset for training the loss function.

 For using a custom dataset, you need to follow the following steps:
 1. Follow a similar framework to obtain human perceptual judgments and store them in the *dataset_collection* subdirectory.
-Also create a text file containing the results of all human perceptual judgments using a convention *reference_audio_path \t noisy_audio_path \t human judgment(same/different)*.
+Also create a text file containing the results of all human perceptual judgments using a convention *reference_audio_path \t noisy_audio_path \t human judgment(same(0)/different(1))*.
-For an example, please see any text file in *dataset_collection* subdirectory.
+For an example, please see any text file in *dataset* subdirectory.
 2. Make changes to the dataloader.py function to reflect the new name/path of the folders/text file.
 3. Run the main.py function (after selecting the most appropriate set of parameters).